 Ingredients

-- 1 large orange sweet potato equals ~1 cup mashed sweet potato
+- 1 large sweet potato equals ~1 cup mashed sweet potato

 - 15 ounce can black beans drained and rinsed